bringg/teleport/rfd/0203-database-healthchecks.md

 ### Health status

-Database target health status will be stored in the DB agent's ephemeral `db_server` heartbeat as the `spec.target_health` field.
+Database target health status will be stored in the DB agent's ephemeral `db_server` heartbeat as the `status.target_health` field.
 The `target_health` will include, among other things, a `status` field.

-These are the possible values for the `target_health.status` field:
+These are the possible values for the `db_server.status.target_health.status` field:
 - `""`
 - `init`
 - `healthy`